Building a snapshot retention mechanism for Amazon EBS volumes

 - serverless-python-requirements

-So now, the time has come to launch your serverless project.
+The time has come to deploy and launch your serverless project.
 Simply type:

 Serverless: Installing requirements of requirements.txt in .serverless...